santanaluis/exploringdata/README.md

 </ol>

 NOTE: This text was copied and pasted from rpeng readme file in his original repository, as I couldn't do any commit on the forked repository.

+## Files in this repo

+File "exploring_dataR" contains the code to download and handle data set.
+I creates "electric_data.csv"

+Files "plot1.R", "plot2.R","plot3.R", "plot4.R"; create # 1,2,3 and 4 plots that are included as .png files.